Free German Workers' Party: History

-The FAP was founded in 1979 but was largely insignificant until the banning of the Action Front of National Socialists/National Activists in 1983 when Michael Kühnen encouraged members to infiltrate this tiny group.
+The FAP was founded in 1979.
+However, it was largely insignificant until the banning of the Action Front of National Socialists/National Activists in 1983 when Michael Kühnen encouraged members to infiltrate this tiny group.
 A minor party (around 500 members in 1987) it experienced something of a growth after German reunification and sought, unsuccessfully, an alliance with the National Democratic Party.
 It contested the 1987 federal election and the 1989 European elections although in both instances it attracted negligible support.

 Associated with Strasserism, the FAP party managed to gain some support amongst football hooligans but was damaged by Kühnen's homosexuality, and took a stand against him.
 The party continued under Friedhelm Busse from 1989 but it lost a number of members to new groups loyal to Kühnen, including the German Alternative (1989) and the National Offensive (1990).

-The party was outlawed by the Federal Constitutional Court on 24 February 1995.
+The party was outlawed by the Federal Ministry of the Interior on 24 February 1995.